MartinPaulo/ResBazResOS/README.md

-# ResBaz'16 research cloud lesson plan
+# ResBaz'16 research cloud lesson

 This course aims to give researchers an introduction to the NeCTAR cloud in a 90 minute session.